Posts Tagged ‘animal spirits’

 There’s a saying that all cats are grey in the dark, and this beautiful moggy glows pearly white and grey in the light of a golden harvest moon.
 The gold is reflected in the cat’s eyes, which hold a little of their own shine.

 Bring beauty and whimsy into your home and adopt this grey kitty — you’ll never have to feed it!

 Above, you can really see the sunlight hitting the pearlescent white of the cat’s intricate patterning.
 Below, they’re elegantly framed and just waiting for the right wall, shelf, or nook.

 Categories: Angels, Cthulhu, and Other Myths, Floating Gallery, Sea Creatures and Other Animals, Series and Books, Whimsical and Strange

-Tags: animal spirits, cat, for sale, interference, pearlescent, primatek, watercolor
+Tags: animal spirits, cat, interference, nfs, pearlescent, primatek, sold, watercolor

 Tuesday, October 4th, 2016

 The beautiful Garnet Fox has a friend in this Blue Bunny.

 Blue Apatite Genuine forms a lovely swirling midnight hue for the rabbit’s base color, with shimmering interference blue atop, and a glow of bronzite and quinacridone gold surrounding this lovely bounding bunny.